nishantbansal7869/Free-Tech-Library/README.md

 ###### Code Of Conduct

-Please got through the code of conduct and follow them before adding to the repository.
+Please go through the code of conduct and follow them before adding to the repository.

 [code of conduct](code_of_conduct.md)